- Adventure Club

 Movie Club welcomes students that are movie lovers, supporters of the arts or are just looking for a place to hang out with friends after school while watching a movie.
 Movie Club meets once a month in C261.
 Members suggest titles to watch and vote on the choices.
 Members bring snacks and a fun attitude to the meeting.
 Here are some films that have been watched in past meetings: Nightmare Before Christmas, Ferris Bueller's Day Off, Imitation Game, Star Wars Episode VII.

 Attention ALL Mustangs…ARE YOU AWARE?
-Mustangs AWARE! is a teen awareness organization for teens which deals with topics including, but not limited to, cancer, diabetes, depression, dyslexia, teen pregnancy, homelessness, and much more.
-Here at DGS, we participate in the sale of Boo-grams, pictures with Santa, the dodge ball tournament, and St. Baldrick’s.
-If you are interested please join us Tuesday mornings at 7:30 in B125 and bring a friend!
+Mustangs AWARE is a teen awareness organization for becoming involved in the school and the community!
+Here at DGS, we participate in homecoming festivities, Halloween fair, breast cancer awareness, feed my starving children, the school fundraiser and so much more.
+If you are interested please join us Wednesday mornings at 7:30 in B125 and bring a friend!
 Show you care become AWARE!

 Membership in National Honor Society is based upon 4 criteria: scholarship, leadership, service and character.
 Juniors and seniors with a cumulative GPA of 3.5 or higher are eligible for application.
 Upon review of a faculty character survey, the candidate’s application, and the Dean’s Office report, the faculty selection committee will confer membership.
 The new members are inducted in a special ceremony during the first week of January.
 Once a member of NHS, all members are expected to actively engage in service.
 Members are required to document and submit evidence of two service projects per semester as well as attend monthly membership meetings.
 NHS members volunteer for various activities within the school and surrounding community.